IGB-CNRG/Connect/doc/SPEC.md

 # Proposed Solution

-CONNECT will be a web application accessible to some subset of IGB staff.
+Connect will be a web application accessible to some subset of IGB staff.
 Users will log in with their IGB username and password.
 Some users will be assigned roles which will allow them to add, remove, or edit IGB members.
 In addition, different information in each IGB members' record will be visible to different roles.